Yankees vs. Tigers Player Props Betting Odds

-Spencer Torkelson is among the players with prop bets available when the New York Yankees and the Detroit Tigers play at Comerica Park on Wednesday (beginning at 6:40 PM ET).
+Player props are listed for Gleyber Torres and Spencer Torkelson, among others, when the New York Yankees visit the Detroit Tigers at Comerica Park on Thursday at 1:10 PM ET.

 Bet on this matchup or its props with BetMGM!